hanghu/HomeIn/README.md

 Project Directory

 Data: All data used in analyses is accesible from the data folder.
+The data is described in full in the DATA_DESCRIPTION.md document.

 UsercaseExplication.md: Use cases and scientific questions answered by the project.